“Muuummmmmyyyyy, when do we get to feed the dolphins?” asked Lincoln. Again.

 The trip also took us to the beach to see the Tangalooma Wrecks – a line of 15 vessels that act as a man-made reef to form a break wall for small boats (and a fantastic snorkelling spot).

 After an evening involving a take away pizza and a beach walk, we were all exhausted and ready to crash in our accommodation for the evening.
-It was well-equipped for families, with a kitchen area, fridge and microwave as well as two tvs and a dvd player (which came in useful when the kids needed some downtime).
+Our accommodation at Tangalooma was well-equipped for families, with a kitchen area, fridge and microwave as well as two tvs and a dvd player (which came in useful when the kids needed some downtime).
 Having a separate bedroom was also a bonus – it’s always tricky when five of us have to cram into one bedroom together.
+It was simple, clean and comfortable as a base for our weekend break.

 I made my way from the dive shop to the whale watching boat just in time to join the afternoon cruise.
 I’d decided to go alone on this trip – Matt suffers terribly with seasickness and the last time we’d been whale watching, in French Polynesia, he’d been SO sick.
 It was a wise decision – the water was really choppy and I was pleased I didn’t have to a) worry about him and b) worry about small people getting thrown around the boat.